 Power-law distribution (PLD)

 It might be unrealistic to consider most nodes as highly or sparsely inter-connected since module size, module composition and network topology vary with the measure of association cut-off.
 We tested 0.8≤r≤0.95 for the Pearson correlation coefficient and Spearman correlation coefficient based networks.
-For ng>1000 (S5 Fig), ne increases exponentially while r≥0.97 results in about the same number of genes and edges (for ng≈ne<100).
+For ng>1000 (Fig E in S1 file), ne increases exponentially while r≥0.97 results in about the same number of genes and edges (for ng≈ne<100).
 This leaves about 5% of the initial 2310 genes in the association network.
 A fully connected network with ng genes has ne,max=ngng-12 edges and network density of ND=nene,max.
 The L. lactis MG1363 GCN from r≥0.97 had ND*100≈1.87e-3≪1%.
 Generally, networks are sparse if ND*100≪1%.

 Truncated power-law distribution (TPLD)